September 2020 update: we’ve updated this blog post to make it more clear that:

 Storage Errors Notification Emails

-Because the maximum number of attempts is now just 13, we are now sending an email, to the Pipe account email, for any storage error that occurred for a particular recording while Pipe tried to push the video to the user’s storage.
+Because the maximum number of attemptsfor storage is now just 13, we are now sending an email, to the Pipe account email, for any storage error that occurred for a particular recording while Pipe tried to push the files to the client’s storage.

 You’ll now be immediately aware of any kind of issues related to your storage, while easy access to the storage logs helps you quickly pinpoint the issue.